ghoomfrog/silili/README.md

 - *kas* is pretending to karate-chop something.
 - *lja* is a horizontal sideways flat hand with touching fingers moving forward.
 - *kanta* is a backward flat hand with side-pointing fingers.
-- *lipi* is pretending to draw a squiggle from one side to the other.
+- *kja* is pretending to draw a squiggle from one side to the other.
 - *kin* is like striking something with a fist.
 - *kampa* is pretending to press buttons down with the index.
 - *swal* is pretending to repeatedly draw over a line with.